Biology

 Bachelor of Science

 The Bachelor of Science in Biology program guides students in the study of the structure, function, growth, development, reproduction, origin, evolution, and distribution of living organisms.
 Students gain a strong foundation of knowledge in the biological sciences and develop their scientific skills needed to succeed in careers or post-graduate study.
 Guided by expert faculty, students can choose from a variety of authentic hands-on learning experiences including undergraduate research, service-learning, internships, human dissection, or working with our turtle assurance colony.
 Students can also practice leadership skills and engage in extracurricular biology through involvement in our award-winning biological honors society or other registered student clubs.
-Students in this program select one of three concentrations; Environmental Sciences, General Biology, and Pre-Health Sciences as described further below.
+Students in this program select one of three concentrations; General Biology, Environmental Sciences, and Pre-Health Sciences as described further below.

 Environmental Sciences: This concentration integrates the biological, chemical, and physical sciences providing students with a strong foundation in how earth’s systems function and ways our environmental and human health can be protected.
-Many environmental scientists work for local, state, or federal governments conducting research or monitoring and advising on policy, non-governmental organizations or in academia.
+Many environmental scientists work for local, state, or federal governments conducting research or monitoring and advising on policy, non-governmental organizations, or in academia.

 Pre-Health Sciences: This concentration provides students with a strong foundation in a variety of the clinical sciences required for entry into and success in post-graduate professional programs and degrees including medicine, physician assistant, physical therapy, occupational therapy, dentistry, pharmacy, biomedical engineering, veterinary medicine, and advanced research degrees in these fields.